scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 restaurant.
 Oh, and I had Soylent for breakfast since today was a workout day as well.

+### Day 368

+Had burger king for breakfast today because I was out running errands and there was one nearby.
+Then had five guys for dinner.
+Not the healthiest day in the world by any stretch of the imagination, but I do quite like hot sauce on my burgers.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/